lj-ditrapani/make_html/README.markdown

 -----------------------

-The `"modules"` configuration property specifies a list of python modules to run post-processing on the generated etree before it is written out to the final output HTML file.
+The `"modules"` configuration property specifies a list of python modules to run post-processing on the generated xml.etree.ElementTree before it is written out to the final output HTML file.
 Each python module must have a `main(tree, config)` function that has two parameters.
-The first parameter is the etree created from the markdown and the second parameter is a dictionary of the combined folder-level configuration and per-file configuration.
+The first parameter is the xml.etree.ElementTree created from the markdown and the second parameter is a dictionary of the combined folder-level configuration and per-file configuration.
+The `main` function must return an xml.etree.ElementTree object.

+`main` function signature:

+    ElementTree X dictionary -> ElementTree

 The python modules must already be on the python path.
 The `make_html.py` script will load each python module specified and invoke the `main(tree, config)` function of each module.